Policy last updated

 Refer to the Privacy and Information Sharing Policy and ICT Software in Schools – Risk Assessment.

-The profile can be supported by professionals who provide evidence-based advice and guidance that enables schools to effectively implement appropriate adjustments to support students in the school environment.
-These professionals include specialists and school-based experts.
+The profile can be supported by professionals who provide evidence-based advice and guidance to inform appropriate adjustments implemented by the school to support students in the school environment.

-Specialists are those who have qualifications with the capability and competency to implement and/or recommend supports and adjustments within their field of expertise.
-Examples may include Health, Wellbeing, and Inclusion Workforces (HWIW) (see below), medical or allied health practitioners, or teachers with additional qualifications in specific curriculum areas or inclusion and wellbeing.
+Specialist expertise: relevant expertise held by medical practitioners and/or allied health professionals that informs adjustments within their scope of practice to ensure a student’s access and participation in education.
+These practitioners and professionals may be external or school-employed.
+Examples may include Health, Wellbeing , and Inclusion Workforces (HWIW) (see below), medical or allied health practitioners, or teachers with additional qualifications in specific curriculum areas or inclusion and wellbeing.

-Specialists and school-based experts must hold expertise that aligns with the school-based activity to which they are contributing.
+Professionals with school-based and/or specialist expertise must have knowledge and expertise that aligns with the school-based activity to which they are contributing.

-In some circumstances, such as where there is a safety risk to the student, a specialist with the appropriate qualifications will be required to contribute to supporting information for a profile.
-Facilitators will advise where this is the case.
+In some circumstances, specialist expertise will be required to inform adjustments, such as where there is a safety risk to the student.
 As an example, for students with swallowing difficulties that result in a risk of aspiration or choking, their supporting information must be informed by a medical practitioner and/or speech pathologist.
+Facilitators will advise where specialist expertise is required.

-The department’s HWIW are considered specialists and should have their involvement demonstrated in supporting information for students undertaking the profile.
+The department’s HWIW are considered a source of specialist expertise and, where relevant, their involvement should be demonstrated in supporting information for students undertaking the profile.

 HWIW comprise:

-More information on the role of specialists and school-based experts, including HWIW, in providing supporting information is detailed in the Supporting information guidance for schools (DOCX)External Link .
+More information on school-based and specialist expertise is detailed in the Supporting information guidance .

-The involvement of specialists and school-based experts in supporting students can be demonstrated in the supporting information held and submitted by the school.
-At times, specialists and school-based experts may provide additional supporting information that is separate to school documents.
+School-based and/or specialist expertise that informs adjustments can be demonstrated in the supporting information held and uploaded by the school.
+At times, professionals who hold expertise may provide additional supporting information that is separate to school documents.
 This may include a formal report or a record of specialist involvement.
 These must be completed by the relevant practitioner and provided to the school to collate with other supporting information.
-Schools are responsible for co-ordinating the submission of all supporting information to the facilitator service.

-In the case of private specialists (including those working through the NDIS), schools will need to work with the parent/carer(s) to provide consent/release of this information to share with the school.
-Refer to: Supporting information guidance for schools (DOCX)External Link .
+Where private practitioners (including those working through the NDIS) are involved, schools will need to work with the parents/carers to provide consent/release of this information to share with the school.
+Refer to: Supporting information guidance .

 Scheduling a Disability Inclusion Profile meeting